Confinement of Fermions in Tachyon Matter at Finite Temperature: Abstract

 \section{Abstract}

 We study a phenomenological model that mimics the characteristics of QCD theory at finite temperature.
 The model involves fermions coupled with a modified Abelian gauge field in a tachyon matter.
 It reproduces some important QCD features such as, confinement, deconfinement, chiral symmetry and quark-gluon-plasma (QGP) phase transitions.
 The study may shed light on both light and heavy quark potentials and their string tensions.
-Flux-tube potentials are developed depending on the regime under consideration.
-Other confining properties such as scalar glueball mass, gluon mass, glueball-meson mixing states and gluon condensate is exploited as well.
+Flux-tube and Cornell potentials are developed depending on the regime under consideration.
+Other confining properties such as scalar glueball mass, gluon mass, glueball-meson mixing states, gluon and chiral condensates are exploited as well.
 The study is focused on two possible regimes, the ultraviolet (UV) and the infrared (IR) regimes.

 \pretolerance10000